WetBanana2486/Ecommerce-planty/README.md

-This is a [Next.js](https://nextjs.org/) project styled with Tailwind CSS.
+This is a [Next.js](https://nextjs.org/) ecommerce project styled with Tailwind CSS.

 ## Getting Started